betterplace/betterplace-react-components/README.md

 <FacebookButton shape='round' shareUrl='www.foo.bar' />
 ```

-ect. - run `yarn start` to get a preview of all components.
+etc. - run `yarn start` to get a preview of all components.

 #### Share buttons with utm_params